na-na-hi/renget/archive/chrprompt2.md

 ###Fern
 Q1: How do you deal with being so fluffy?
 >Well...
 I want to say there's nothing to it, and it's never caused me any trouble; but it can be a bit cumbersome, and it's only growing out more!
 Is it meant to be a winter coat?
 Ma-Maybe, but that doesn't seem to be in season...
 Ohh and there's already been an incident with someone tripping over my tail!
 I didn't mean it, and I have to be more careful with how I carry myself.
 As soft as it is though, curling up is more comfortable than any bed could be...
 Taking a nice nap off to the side every now and— N-No no no, forget I sai-said that!
 B-Be-Besides, Ciel helps show me how t-to groom it myself.
 Even if the idea still feels so unusual to me, I'll get along fine with it in the end!

 Q2: why are you so small?
 >Huh?
 I– wha-what do you mean why?!
 You don't have to rub it in either...
 I didn't *choose* to be short, a-and it's not really that bad is it?
 The world is a lot more interesting from this perspective I say!
 Besides, how could I get taller?
 I heard that evolution is an option for most of us, but I have no clue what would happen to me if I went through it...
 That alone is terrifying enough to reconsider!

 Q3: Are you interested in fashion advice?
 Or do you prefer being naked?
 >Fashion advice?
 That– That hadn't even crossed my mind!
 Bu-But now that you m-mention it, I feel exposed not having something!
 I never knew a lick about fashion, and even less about it *these* days besides Ciel's ratty old scarf...
 He offered me one that we had found recently, and I was really excited to try it on until I realized it was so long that it caused me to trip over myself!

 >But still, something is telling me you have completely different ideas in mind.
 Admittedly fashion does sound like fun, so please do!
 I'm all ears for the advice!

 Q4: How did it feel to kill those bandits?
 Did it awaken a bloodlust deep within you?
 Do you crave violence?
+>Wh-What are you talking about..?
+I don't believe they're gone, I didn't kill anyone!
+I had no idea what I was doing could become that serious— I-I just wanted to see Ciel p-proud of me.
+I-I'm s-su-sure they ju-just took a tumble do-down t-to the forest floor– it'll be okay.
+I'm definitely n-not some killer...

 ###Ciel
 Q1: How's life on the road?
 Do you have any family waiting for you elsewhere?